Bioaccumulation: Aquatic examples

 Coastal fish (such as the smooth toadfish) and seabirds (such as the Atlantic puffin) are often monitored for heavy metal bioaccumulation.
 Methylmercury gets into freshwater systems through industrial emissions and rain.
 As its concentration increases up the food web, it can reach dangerous levels for both fish and the humans who rely on fish as a food source.

+Fish are typically assessed for bioaccumulation when they have been exposed to chemicals that are in their aqueous phases.
+Commonly tested fish species include the common carp, rainbow trout, and bluegill sunfish.
+Generally, fish are exposed to bioconcentration and bioaccumulation of organic chemicals in the environment through lipid layer uptake of water-borne chemicals.
+In other cases, the fish are exposed through ingestion/digestion of substances or organisms in the aquatic environment which contain the harmful chemicals.

 Naturally produced toxins can also bioaccumulate.
 The marine algal blooms known as "red tides" can result in local filter-feeding organisms such as mussels and oysters becoming toxic; coral reef fish can be responsible for the poisoning known as ciguatera when they accumulate a toxin called ciguatoxin from reef algae.
 In some eutrophic aquatic systems, biodilution can occur.
-This trend is a decrease in a contaminant with an increase in trophic level and is due to higher concentrations of algae and bacteria to "dilute" the concentration of the pollutant.
+This is a decrease in a contaminant with an increase in trophic level, due to higher concentrations of algae and bacteria diluting the concentration of the pollutant.

-Wetland acidification can raise the chemical or metal concentrations which lead to an increased bioavailability in marine plants and freshwater biota.
+Wetland acidification can raise the chemical or metal concentrations, which leads to an increased bioavailability in marine plants and freshwater biota.
 Plants situated there which includes both rooted and submerged plants can be influenced by the bioavailability of metals.

+Studies of turtles as model species

+Bioaccumulation in turtles occurs when synthetic organic contaminants (i.e., PFAS), heavy metals, or high levels of trace elements enter a singular organism, potentially affecting their health.
+Although there are ongoing studies of bioaccumulation in turtles, factors like pollution, climate change, and shifting landscape can affect the amounts of these toxins in the ecosystem.

+The most common elements studied in turtles are mercury, cadmium, lead, and selenium.
+Heavy metals are released into rivers, streams, lakes, oceans, and other aquatic environments, and the plants that live in these environments will absorb the metals.
+Since the levels of trace elements are high in aquatic ecosystems, turtles will naturally consume various trace elements throughout various aquatic environments by eating plants and sediments.
+Once these substances enter the bloodstream and muscle tissue, they will increase in concentration and will become toxic to the turtles, perhaps causing metabolic, endocrine system, and reproductive failure.

+Some marine turtles are used as experimental subjects to analyze bioaccumulation because of their shoreline habitats, which facilitate the collection of blood samples and other data.
+The turtle species are very diverse and contribute greatly to biodiversity, so many researchers find it valuable to collect data from various species.
+Freshwater turtles are another model species for investigating bioaccumulation.
+Due to their relatively limited home-range freshwater turtles can be associated with a particular catchment and its chemical contaminant profile.